wikiadventure/wikiadventu.re/README.md

 What you can do to help:
 - Make the game available in your language, check this guide (WIP).
 - Make a game mode for the game, check this guide (WIP).
-- Solve one of those issue (if there no issue we made a great job!).
+- Solve one of those issue (if there no issue we've made a great job!).
 - Donate on [Ko-Fi](https://ko-fi.com/sacramentix) ❤️

-If you have a contribution in mind, please check out our Contribution Guide for information on how to do so.
-Also, make sure you read our Code of Conduct to foster an encouraging sense of community.

 ## 📋 Diagram
 <p align="center">Check out the project diagram on</p>